-The LORD Sensing 3DM-CV5 family of industrial-grade, board-level inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.
+The LORD Sensing 3DM-GX5 family of industrial-grade inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.

 In all models, the Inertial Measurement Unit (IMU) includes direct measurement of acceleration and angular rate, and some also offer atmospheric pressure readings.
 In models that include a Kalman Filter, sensor measurements are processed through an Extended Kalman Filter (EKF) to produce highly accurate computed outputs.
-The 3DM-CV5 features include a very stable gyro and low noise accelerometers.
+The 3DM-GX5 features include extremely stable and low-noise gyros, a new accelerometer with noise densities as low as $25 \,\mu g/\sqrt{Hz}$, and a multi-constellation GNSS receiver.
 The M7 and M4 dual Cortex processors run a new Auto-Adaptive EKF.
 The Kalman filter enables compensation for magnetic and linear acceleration anomalies as applicable to the model.
 It also provides sensor bias tracking, auto-zero update options (ZUPT), and user adjustable sensor noise factors.
 All sensors are fully temperature-compensated and calibrated over the full operating temperature range.

 The use of Micro-Electro-Mechanical System (MEMS) technology allows for small, lightweight devices.
-Sensors are integrated into customer systems using serial communication protocols such as RS232 and USB.
+Sensors are integrated into customer systems using serial communication protocols such as RS422, RS232 and USB.
 The LORD Sensing MIP Monitor software can be used for device configuration, real time measurement monitoring, and data recording.
 The LORD Sensing MIP Data Communications Protocol (DCP) that is used to communicate with LORD Sensing inertial sensors is also available for users who want to develop customized software solutions.
 Because of the unified set of commands across the sensor family, it is easy to migrate code from one inertial sensor to another.